 across the UK, Europe, and the USA, and they support a number of projects aimed at creating greater diversity and inclusion within Buddhist sanghas and the secular mindfulness field.
 Singhashri has taught with Viveka on past month-long Order retreats at Akashavana.
 They currently live in London with their partner.

-(2024 rates not yet confirmed): A deposit of €100 or £100 is required to book your space on the retreat.
-We will confirm 2024 rates as soon as possible.
+A deposit of €100 or £100 is required to book your space on the retreat.

 23 September – 14 October 2024